michaelmusty/.dotfiles/README.markdown

 There are a few other little tricks in `bash/bashrc.d`, including:

-*   `apf` prepends arguments to a command with ones read from a file.
 *   `bd` changes into a named ancestor of the current directory.
 *   `fnl` runs a command and save its output and error into temporary files.
 *   `hgrep` searches `$HISTFILE`.